hntdev2909/todo-list/README.md

 # TODOs App with ReactJs

-A mini project to understand more about State and Props between components in ReactJs and using Nodejs + Express to call API when create, edit or delete
+A mini project to understand more about State and Props between components in ReactJs and using Nodejs + Express to call API with CRUD functions like create, edit or delete

 ## Install , package and libraries